CHALLENGING BEHAVIOR – AN ABLEIST CONCEPT

 Behaviors absolutely can be challenging.
 And as long as the term is used appropriately for everybody equally it would be fine.

 That would also mean that only actual problematic behaviors would be labeled “challenging”.
 So only behaviors that can or do cause actual harm.
-Not behaviors which are just different.
+Not behaviors that are just different.

 SO WHAT CAN I SAY INSTEAD?